 - Approximation Algorithms

 - Randomised Algorithms

 |Assessment type||Unit of assessment||Weighting|

 |Examination Online||ONLINE (OPEN BOOK) EXAM WITHIN 4HR WINDOW||80|

 The assessment strategy is designed to provide students with the opportunity to demonstrate that they have achieved the module learning outcomes.

 Thus, the summative assessment for this module consists of:

 · An individual coursework on sets of problems that students are required to solve.
 This addresses LO1, LO2, LO3, LO4 and LO5.

-· A 2h unseen examination on the whole course content.
+· A 4h unseen open-book online examination on the whole course content.
 This addresses LO2, LO3, L05 and LO6.